Ways to Participate

-We’re looking for Space Stewards to help guide and support activities in specific venues around the camp.
-They will help curate the pre-submitted session proposals BEFORE the event, and/or assist in facilitating the space’s activities DURING the event’s four main sessions (Friday AM & PM, Saturday AM & PM)
+We’re looking for 12-15 Space Stewards to help guide and support activities in specific venues around the camp.
+Stewards help curate the session proposals BEFORE the event, and assist in facilitating the space’s activities DURING two 3-hour sessions.

 ROLE OF SPACE STEWARDS: